qpham01/udacity/sdcnd/CarND-Vehicle-Detection/README.md

 Here I'll talk about the approach I took, what techniques I used, what worked and why, where the pipeline might fail and how I might improve it if I were going to pursue this project further.

 I basically followed the lessons on vehicle detection, used the provided data, and applied the lesson code with minor modifications.
 Exploring the parameter and color spaces was instructive on seeing what worked and what didn't, as well as the relative effectiveness and computational efficiencies of various approaches.
-There still a few false positives in the project video, as well as detection drop outs here and there, but the implemented version works well for nearly all of the video.
+There still a few false positives in the project video, as well as detection drop outs on the white car, usually when its in front of the gold-colored hillside, pointing to a lack of robustness to different kinds of terrain backgrounds.
+However, the implemented version works well for nearly all of the video.

-I really liked the approach in this project of collecting various color and image features from known labeled data, combining them into a single normalized feature vector, and then train a binary classifer to detect the vehicles on differences in this feature vector.
+It's neat to get to tryout the approach in this project of collecting various color and image features from known labeled data, combining them into a single normalized feature vector, and then train a binary classifer to detect the vehicles on differences in this feature vector.
 It's good to know the approach of combining classical computer vision and machine learning for image classification after my having used deep learning for much of this kind of work.
+I think though that a deep convolutional neural net will take care of this kind of hand-tuned feature and color selection auto-magically.
+I wonder what the relative performance (both processing and accuracy) of using some kind of region-proposal output from a deep convnet would be like in comparison, and also how to compose a loss function for such a network.
+If there's any good paper on this kind of work already please let me know.

 This is a great **first pass** at the problem of vehicle detection, but it seems we're just scratching the surface.
 I have to try quite a few sets of ystart/ystop/scaling parameters to get full detection of two cars throughout this 50 second project video with not much terrain or car variety.
 This seems to be an indication of brittleness of what I've implemented and the data I've used so far.

 To reliably detect vehicles across various terrains, road types, road conditions, slopes and elevations, lighting and weather conditions, etc., massive amount of training data will be needed, as well as some level of automatic adaptability.
 Also, it really unclear how well a particular feature combination will work across all driving conditions, even with lots of data.
 Performance is also an issue with our python implementation for learning purposes.
-Since we're combining results from multiple frames for more reliable detetion, and real driving will need multiple results per second for proper control, I imagine this whole pipeline will need to run at 30 iterations per second or more in the real world.
+Since we're combining results from multiple frames for more reliable detection, and real driving will need multiple results per second for proper control, I imagine this whole pipeline will need to run at least another order of magnitude faster in the real world.

 It would be cool to combine vehicle detection and lane detection from this course with pedestrian and road sign detection.
 The combined system needs to run at multiple full updates per second so will provide an interesting optimization and computation challenge.